-Lease Public Housing units to families on the public housing wait list.
-Issue vouchers to families on the HCV wait list.
-Award project-based vouchers to developers creating or preserving affordable housing. g affordable g affordable Award project-based vouchers to developers creating or preserving affordable housing. g affordable g affordable Partner with the County to the extent permitted by HUD regulations to award project-based vouchers to developers receivin housing funding from the County. • Attempt to increase HACCC's total affordable housing units as the Authority repositions its public housing stock. • Continue to contract with other Cities in Contra Costa to manage their rental rehabilitation program, which helps to preserve the supply of affordable housing. e and expand • Continue to operate the Authority's self-sufficiency programs despite surpassing HUD's participation/graduation requirement effort to stabilize and solidify the financial positions of nts in an • families currently on the program while freeing existing housing subsidies for new families.
-10.0 Additional Information.
-Describe the following, as well as any additional information HUD has requested. (a) Progress in Meeting Mission and Goals.
-Provide a brief statement of the PHA's progress in meeting the mission and goals describ Year Plan. ed in the 5- See Attachment A (b) Significant Amendment and Substantial Deviation/Modification.
-Provide the PHA's definition of "significant amendment" and "s deviation/modification" ubstantial Changes to rent policies Changes to admission policies Changes to organization of any waiting list Changes in the use of the Capital Fund Any change regarding the demolition, disposition or conversion designation of a property (c) As part of the Rental Assistance Demonstration (RAD), HACCC is redefining the definition of a substantial deviation from the PH exclude the following RAD-specific items: A Plan to 1.
-The decision to convert to either Project Based Rental Assistance or Project Based Voucher Assistance; a.
-Changes to the Capital Fund Budget produced as a result of each approved RAD Conversion, regardless of whether the proposed conversion will include use of additional Capital Funds;b.
-Changes to the construction and rehabilitation plan for each approved RAD conversion; and c.
-Changes to the financing structure for each approved RAD conversion.
+- 9.1 Strategy for Addressing Housing Needs.
+Provide a brief description of the PHA's strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
+Note: Small, Section 8 only, and High Performing PHAs complete only for Annual Plan submission with the 5-Year Plan. - Lease Public Housing units to families on the public housing wait list. - Issue vouchers to families on the HCV wait list. - Award project-based vouchers to developers creating or preserving affordable housing. - Partner with the County to the extent permitted by HUD regulations to award project-based vouchers to developers receiving affordable housing funding from the County. - Attempt to increase HACCC's total affordable housing units as the Authority repositions its public housing stock. - Continue to contract with other Cities in Contra Costa to manage their rental rehabilitation program, which helps to preserve and expand the supply of affordable housing. - Continue to operate the Authority's self-sufficiency programs despite surpassing HUD's participation/graduation requirements in an effort to stabilize and solidify the financial positions of - families currently on the program while freeing existing housing subsidies for new families. - 10.0 Additional Information.
+Describe the following, as well as any additional information HUD has requested. - (a) Progress in Meeting Mission and Goals.
+Provide a brief statement of the PHA's progress in meeting the mission and goals described in the 5-Year Plan.